superhotbacon/F24_Team5_DARPA_Triage_Drone/Reports/Detailed Design/drone communications subsystem.md

 **Why choose TP-Link Archer T4U Plus?**
 - Dual Band support (2.4GHz band and 5GHz band) allows for flexibility for various enviornments
 - High gain antennas imporve range and stability
+- The wi-fi adapters are capable of transmitting data over 100 meters under ideal conditions, particularly in open environments with a clear line of sight.
+However, factors like obstructions/obstacles and interference can reduce the range.
+For the scenario described by our customer 100 meters should not be a problem especially with the high gain antennas and using the 2.4GHz band.

 **Why use the PC as the host?**
 - Easier to have hot spot set up on a stationary device